amussey/amussey.github.io/_posts/2015-08-11-testing-hubot-scripts.md

 The Cloud Control Panel team uses a fork of [Github's Hubot][hubot] for a large variety of tasks.
 Everything from our deployment pipeline to cross team communication is integrated with with our customized version of the IRC bot.

-As the team's script codebase for Hubot reached the verge of 3000 lines, we began looking for a testing strategy.
+As the team's script codebase for Hubot verged on 3000 lines of code, we began looking for a testing strategy.
 The official Github repo didn't contain any sort of tests by default, so the team turned to third-party libraries.

-Our initial interaction with testing came through the library [_](https://github.com).
+Our initial interaction with testing came through the library [hubot-mock-adapter](https://github.com/blalor/hubot-mock-adapter).
 It appeared to be very in depth, covering a wide range of different scenarios and script types.
 However, I was deterred by the complexity of the tests.
 Most of our team spends very little time writing CoffeeScript, so I wanted the tests scripts to be as straightforward as possible.

-I turned to [mtsmfm](https://github.com/mtsmfm)'s [`hubot-test-helper`](http://github.com/mtsmfm/hubot-test-helper) library.
-The library does an impressive job mocking out the basic functionality of the bot while still maintaining simplicity of the test cases.
+I next turned to [mtsmfm](https://github.com/mtsmfm)'s [`hubot-test-helper`](http://github.com/mtsmfm/hubot-test-helper) library.
+The library does an impressive job mocking out the basic functionality of the bot while still maintaining simplicity in the test cases.

-The rest of this blog post covers some various testing methods as well as some pitfalls I ran across while building the test cases.
-If you would prefer to go straight to the code repo, it is available on github with instructions on running the tests: [amussey/hubot-testing-boilerplate](https://github.com/amussey/hubot-testing-boilerplate)
+The rest of this blog post covers some various testing cases as well as a couple pitfalls I ran across while building the tests.
+If you would prefer to go straight to the code repo, it is available on Github with instructions on running the tests: [amussey/hubot-testing-boilerplate](https://github.com/amussey/hubot-testing-boilerplate)

 ## Basic message and response

-For the following test, we'll be using part of the [`ping.coffee`][ping].
+This is about as simple as it gets: a user says one thing, Hubot replies with another.
+For the following test, we'll be using part of the [`ping.coffee`][ping] script.

 ```coffeescript
 module.exports = (robot) ->